OwenHsiang/EEP520_FinalProject/README.md

 ## Key Challenges

-Describe some of the key challenges faced during the development of this project and how they were addressed.
-This could include technical challenges or challenges related to data or resources.
+Describe some of the key challenges faced during the development of this project.

-- **Challenge 1:** Description of challenge 1 and how it was addressed
-- **Challenge 2:** Description of challenge 2 and how it was addressed
-- **Challenge 3:** Description of challenge 3 and how it was addressed
+- **Challenge 1: Calculate the relative position between lens and image.**

+To simulate the image formation, some principles of ray tracing must to be followed:
+1. When a ray strikes convex lens obliquely at its optical centre, it continues to follow its path.
+2. When a ray parallel to the principal axis strikes convex lens, the refracted ray will pass through a focus on the principal axis.
+3. When a ray passing through focus strikes convex lens, the refracted ray will pass parallel to the principal axis.

+ According to lens maker's equation, 1/X_object + 1/X_image = 1/f

+- **Challenge 2: Emit the calculated result to image and reposition it.**

+Since the position of lens is unsteady, the position of image also have to be updated spontaneously.
+Here use watch event to receive the updated result.

 ## Installation